MA Bursary Awards 2020

 - How this award will support your studies

 Upon receipt of your application, the panel will review your application and decide on a shortlist.
-Applicants will be notified of selection for the shortlist before the end of Friday 29 June.
+Applicants will be notified of selection for the shortlist during the following week.

-Shortlisted candidates will be invited to interview on Wednesday 7 July.
+Shortlisted candidates will be invited to interview in mid July (dates will be announced nearer the time).
 If you cannot attend your candidacy will be rendered void.

 To clarify, these bursary awards are available to all applicants who will be on FULL TIME study on ANY of the Arts Based Masters Programmes.